CEO Gramercy Group

-He spent eleven years in Tokyo for First Boston and Prudential Securities with management responsibility for capital markets, private client business and investment management throughout Asia Pacific.
-He expanded commodities trading in China, opened regional offices and acquired a full service securities firm in Australia.
+Jim spent eleven years in Tokyo with senior management responsibility for capital markets, private client business and investment management throughout Asia Pacific.
+He expanded commodities trading in China, opened offices and executed regional acquisitions.
 In Tokyo he was a frequent industry spokesperson addressing critical issues of market liberalization throughout the region.

-He has an MBA from the Columbia University Graduate School of Business, and a BS and MS in physics from Stevens Institute of Technology where he had been a member of the Board of Trustees (1997-2013).
-Jim has served on the boards of the Foreign Policy Association, the American Chamber of Commerce in Japan and the Tokyo American Club.
+Jim has an MBA from the Columbia University Graduate School of Business, and holds BS and MS degrees in physics from Stevens Institute of Technology where he was a member of the Board of Trustees (1997-2013).
+He has served on the boards of the Foreign Policy Association, the American Chamber of Commerce in Japan and the Tokyo American Club.
 He is a member of the Tokyo Club.

-Roger Buckeridge leads the team at GMG Investment Management, the venture capital division within GPE, and is forming the general partnership group for the Asia BrandTech Fund, with Stephen Tolchin and Henry Wong.
+Roger Buckeridge leads the team at GG Investment Management, the venture capital division within GPE, and is forming the general partnership group for the Asia BrandTech Fund, with Stephen Tolchin and Henry Wong.

 Roger has been a director and co-founder of Allen & Buckeridge, a leading Asia Pacific venture capital fund based in Sydney, Australia, since 1996 and has been a venture capital and private equity fund manager since 1985.
 Since 1996 Roger and his partner Roger Allen raised and invested ~$250 million in more than 50 early stage technology-based companies which have brought products and services to global markets in Asia, North America and Europe.
 Many exits have been secured by successful trade sales to global publicly listed firms.
 A&B often syndicated its investments with prominent venture capital firms, particularly in California, the US East Coast and Hong Kong/China.
 Earlier, from 1985 to 1990, Roger served as chief executive of CP Ventures Limited, a $44m early and expansion stage publicly listed venture capital fund that he co-founded, and subsequently was acquired by another investment group.
 In 1989-90, he led the raising of another venture capital fund, the $33m Japan Australia Venture Capital Fund, which was principally supported by the ANZ Banking Group and a group of corporate and institutional investors from Japan.
 From 1991 until establishment of Allen & Buckeridge in 1996, Roger consulted to government and industry clients in Australia, in particular on aspects of the emerging information economy based upon the ICT and media industries.